ghdl/ghdl-cosim/doc/vhpidirect/examples/quickstart.rst

 This example shows how to bind custom C functions in VHDL as either procedures or functions.
 Four cases are included: ``custom_procedure``, ``custom_procedure_withargs``, ``custom_function`` and ``custom_function_withargs``.
 In all cases, the parameters are defined as integers, in order to keep it simple.
 See :ref:`COSIM:VHPIDIRECT:Declarations` for further details.

-Since either C sources or to pre-compiled ``.o`` objects can be added, in C/C++ projects of moderate complexity, it might be desirable to merge all the C sources in a single object before elaborating the design.
+Since either C sources or pre-compiled ``.o`` objects can be added, in C/C++ projects of moderate complexity, it might be desirable to merge all the C sources in a single object before elaborating the design.